grillo/grillo-docs/docs/grillo-sensors/connecting_sensor.md

 <details><summary><b>Cellular</b></summary><p>

+In order to connect your sensor to cellular internet, please ensure that:
+- You are at a location with cellular connectivity that offers CAT-M LTE, NB IoT or GSM network.
+For a quick reference you can folow [this list](https://www.gsma.com/iot/mobile-iot-commercial-launches/) but you may ned to conctact the service provider for detailed info.
-The sensor can be connected to CAT-M LTE, NB IoT or GSM networks.
-Please ensure your sensor is in a location with cellular connectivity and your SIM and data plan enables at least one of these connectivity options.
-Based on the station setup (sampling rate, on trigger vs. continuous mode) you may need a data plan up to 5 GB/month.
+- You have a SIM card with an active data plan.
+Based on the station setup (sampling rate, on trigger vs. continuous mode) the sensor will consume between 100 MB to 5 GB of data per month.

+To connect your station:
 1. Make sure SIM is inserted in the device and cellular antenna is connected.
 2. Power-up your sensor.
 3. Wait a minute or so its LED should start blinking.
 This means it is successfully sending data to the cloud.